Maynard Flower Bed Maintenance Services

 Contact Maynard's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Proper garden debris disposal in Maynard is managed seasonally from April through November, with curbside collection requiring biodegradable paper bags—plastic bags are not accepted per MassDEP regulations.
-Bundles of pruned material must not exceed 4-foot lengths or 50 lbs, and should be tied with biodegradable twine.
-For larger volumes or contractor disposal, the Transfer Station operates under specific hours and permit requirements; fees may apply.
-Healthy plant material, such as annual removals and perennial divisions, is suitable for municipal composting, while diseased material (e.g., powdery mildew, blight, rust) must be bagged and sent to landfill, never composted.
-Invasive species like buckthorn or garlic mustard require special containment and certified disposal.
-Finished municipal compost, typically with a 1-1-1 analysis, is available for soil amendment in spring and fall, with bulk delivery options for large projects.
-For fire safety, maintain mulch setbacks of 3-5 feet from structures, coordinate with the Fire Department, and use fire-resistant hardwood mulch, keeping it moist during drought.
+Proper garden debris management in Maynard is coordinated through seasonal programs operated by the Department of Public Works.
+From April through November, residents may set out garden waste for curbside collection using biodegradable paper bags—plastic bags are not accepted per MassDEP regulations.
+Pruned branches must be bundled with biodegradable twine, with each bundle not exceeding 4-foot lengths and <50 lbs.
+The Transfer Station provides additional disposal options, including on-site composting for healthy plant material and special containment for invasive species.
+Diseased material, such as powdery mildew or blight, should be bagged and sent to landfill, never composted.
+Finished municipal compost, typically with a 1-1-1 nutrient analysis, is available for soil amendment in spring and fall, with bulk delivery for large projects.
+Fire safety is also a priority: maintain mulch setbacks of 3-5 feet from structures, use fire-resistant hardwood mulch, and coordinate with the Fire Department for best practices during drought.

 Maynard Department of Public Works